postcss/postcss/API.md

 rule.selector //=> 'a, b'
 ```

-Value will be clean from inner comments.
-If selector has comments, origin
+Value will be cleaned from inner comments.
+Origin value with comments will be
-value with comments will be in `_selector.raw` property.
+in `_selector.raw` property.

 ```js
 var root = postcss.parse('a /**/ b {}');